 From fictional diaries to a look at how to be a woman in the world today, these books prove that women are funny.

 'All sorts of different books can cheer us up, not just funny ones.'
 As we enter a New Year once again, those familiar January blues can start to creep in sooner than we might like!
 But Nina Stibbe, author of Reasons to be Cheerful, has the perfect antidote as she recommends five books to lift spirits and bring cheer on bad days, from guidebooks to cookery.

 In a festive episode, Nina Stibbe joins Konnie Huq in the studio to discuss her new book, An Almost Perfect Christmas

 Nina Stibbe was born in Leicester.
-She is the author of two works of non-fiction - Love, Nina and An Almost Perfect Christmas - and three novels: Man at the Helm, Paradise Lodge, and Reasons to be Cheerful, which won the Bollinger Everyman Wodehouse Prize for Comic Fiction 2019.
-Love, Nina won Non-Fiction Book of the Year at the 2014 National Book Awards and in 2016 was adapted by Nick Hornby into a BBC series starring Faye Marsay and Helena Bonham-Carter.
-She lives in Cornwall.
+She is the author of two works of non-fiction - Love, Nina and An Almost Perfect Christmas - and three previous novels: Man at the Helm, Paradise Lodge, and Reasons to be Cheerful, which is the only novel to have won both the Bollinger Everyman Wodehouse Prize for Comic Fiction and the Comedy Women in Print Award.
+Love, Nina won Non-Fiction Book of the Year and was adapted by Nick Hornby into a BBC TV series.
+Nina Stibbe lives in Cornwall.

 For more on our cookies and changing your settings click here